ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 configuration that can be implemented over TCP.
 If these default values are used and TCP is not supported by a Transport Services implementation, then an application using the default set of Properties might not succeed in establishing a connection.
-Using the same default values for independent Transport Services implementations can be beneficical when application are ported between different implementations, even if this default could lead to a connection failure, as, for example, an application needs to be explicitly designed to support a connectionless mode.
-In this case the application can regonize the failure and explicitly specify a different set of Protocol Selection Properties that result in a usable protocol.
+Using the same default values for independent Transport Services implementations can be beneficial when applications are ported between different implementations, even if this default could lead to a connection failure, as, for example, an application needs to be explicitly designed to support a connectionless mode.
+In this case, the application can recognize the failure and explicitly specify a different set of Protocol Selection Properties that result in a usable protocol.
 If default values other than those recommended below are used, it is recommended to clearly document the differences.